zahraaliaghazadeh/algorithm-codewars/README.md

 <br>
 [code wars](https://www.codewars.com/)

-This repo has some of the most usefull algorithms with solutions.
+This repo has some of the most useful algorithms with solutions.

-## Vocabulary
-Kata: is an algorithm you have to solve in any programming language you desire

-Kyu: is a digit that determines kata difficulty level as well as the user rank on the platform

-### Learning Resources
+## Learning Resources

 - Regular Expressions / RegEx